dailybruin/interactive.2014.wake-of-the-storm/chapter-1/through-hell-and-high-water.md

 “I see my neighbor was drowned, floating around the elementary,” Lacaba said.
 “There are many dead people that we see.”

 Yolanda had also taken the road, making it impossible for anyone to access the San Joaquin area to provide emergency relief in the days following the typhoon.

+<blockquote>Isolation was so hard.
+We had to drink water that was contaminated.
+We had to eat rice that was old and starting to smell.” <span class="blockquote-attribution">—Gregorio Lantajo Jr.</span></blockquote>

 A few kilometers south of Tacloban, Gregorio Lantajo Jr. waited for the water to recede from his community so that he could assess the heavy damage to the San Joaquin barangay, or village.